across the world

 GAIL | GailRosenCPA

 1. No major new tax law!
 Last year we had to go over the new tax law with many clients, even though we tried to give them advance warning.
-Many people owed money with their tax return last year due to the decreased withholding tables implemented in 2018.
+Many people owed money with their tax return last year due to the decreased withholding tables implemented.
 When people owe money with their taxes (or get less back then they expected), they are not happy; even if their overall tax bill is less.

 2. We had to determine if each of our business clients were, in fact, an SSTB (specified service trade or business) and therefore, may not get the favorable 20% 199A deduction.
 Most of our client’s businesses were easy to determine, but a few were not.
 The difference of being classified as an SSTB or not could mean a lot of money to our clients, so we had to spend research time on this, which wasn’t necessarily billable.
 I can’t say that determining if someone’s occupation fits in a certain bucket is an easy task for us accountants, most of us are much better at analyzing numbers!